Baselight

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves detailed information about a Baselight user, including specific fields like profile bio, website, and public datasets.
-The verb 'retrieve' and resource 'user' are precise, and it naturally distinguishes from sibling tools focused on datasets.
+The description clearly states the tool retrieves detailed information about a Baselight user, listing specific attributes (profile bio, website, public datasets).
+It effectively distinguishes from siblings focused on datasets and search.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.